 Plant a Vanilla Strawberry Hydrangea tree by your front door or in some pots on your patio to enhance your home’s appearance.
 This tree has a long-blooming display of huge clusters of flowers.
 The flowers start as creamy white and transition to pink and then finally a gorgeous strawberry red.
 This vibrant plant will bloom bursts of blossoms in July, and later in the season the plant will become multi-colored as new flowers bloom next to the old.
 This tree is sure to catch your neighbors’ eyes!

-Pink Diamond Hydrangea trees are an excellent choice for boosting your curb appeal.
-This tree boasts huge, up to 10″, pink flower buds.
+Quick Fire Hydrangea trees are an excellent choice for boosting your curb appeal.
+This early blooming hydrangea tree boasts huge, up to 10″, lace cap style flower buds.
 The stately flowers open to creamy-white in late summer then quickly mature to a rich, deep pink.
 Tip: Dried blooms can be used indoors year round or in combination containers outdoors.

 ‘Limelight’ Hydrangea trees make a stunning addition to any yard with beautiful flowers and large, dark green foliage.
 ‘Limelight’ blooms large, bright lime-green flower panicles in mid-summer until frost.
 These lime-green flowers age white then turn pink in the autumn.
 This plant’s blooms are closer to a cone shape versus other hydrangeas that have a mounded bloom.
 ‘Limelight’ Hydrangea blooms can be cut and used indoors for floral arrangements and are also popular in dried floral arrangements, especially in winter containers.